 One of the most promising highlights of the report is the untapped potential of international trade between Southeast Asian countries:

-- Intra-ASEAN international trade is expected to reach US$ 14,6 billion by 2028, representing a growth of 2,8 times in relation to 2023
+- Intra-SEA international trade is expected to reach US$14.6 billion by 2028, representing a 2.8-fold growth compared to 2023.

 Challenges and opportunities for traders

-With information benteuno.with
+With information from benteuno.com